 It was time to relearn the process from scratch.

 In the end, learning how to write again would have an unexpected benefit that I’d never considered.
 It became the means by which I could communicate historic trauma, events and situations that I’d been unable to explain to anyone else since early childhood.
 This journey has become so much more than just a search of words and meaning.
 It has redefined everything that I am.

 Here is where that journey first began.

-I spent a month in November 2017 writing and creating Haiku ‘Thank You’ graphics for the people who’d supported my writing journey.
-There’s now a weekly poem cycle, contest and mentorship applications… and the will to produce my own, unique work continues to rise.
-It’s the same compulsion that sends me to the Gym to lift weights and improve muscle tone.
+I spent a month in November 2017 writing and creating Haiku ‘Thank You’ graphics for those people who’d supported my writing journey.
+There’s been countless weekly poem cycles, contest and mentorship applications ever since… a willingness to produce my own, unique work continues to rise.
+It’s the same compulsion that sends an increasingly compliant body to the Gym to lift weights and improve muscle tone.